tamimat/portfolio/_posts/2017-04-01-diva-visual-nuggets.md

 ![Product v1]({{ site.baseurl }}/img/diva-product-v1.png)

-To give the text nuggets more space, I placed the microphone button on the right side.
+To give the text-nuggets more space, I placed the microphone button on the right side.
 But looking at it together it didn't feel right.
 So, I worked on making the text shorter and placing the microphone button in the middle.

 ![Product v2]({{ site.baseurl }}/img/diva-product-v2.png)